Judge: Legitimate cause to limit Ohio businesses amid virus - WHIZ News

 Donations will fund help for people in 10 counties in southwest Ohio, southeast Indiana and northern Kentucky.

+The Ohio Department of Mental Health and Addiction Services is encouraging residents to reach out to five people each day for the next month through its “Strive for 5” campaign, whether by phone, email, text, social media, video chat or some other socially distanced means.

-Associated Press reporters John Seewer in Toledo, Dan Sewell in Cincinnati and Kantele Franko in Columbus contributed to this report.
+Associated Press reporters John Seewer in Toledo, Dan Sewell in Cincinnati and Kantele Franko and Julie Carr Smyth in Columbus contributed to this report.